Speedibin Composter Questions & Answers

 About 25 years, depending on the abuse it gets.
-There are many of the original Speedibins that have been in use continuously since 1989, 29 years!
-Vancouver’s City Farmer and the Comox Valley Compost Education Centre are two examples.
-The founder of Fresh Earth Products, Joyce McMenamon, has four bins that she has been using for 28 years.
+There are many of the original Speedibins that have been in use continuously since 1989, 33 years!
+The founder of Fresh Earth Products, Joyce McMenamon, has four bins that she has been using for 30 years.
 They are still going strong.
 The galvanized screen on the bottom lives in the toughest conditions and will most likely need replacing after several years.
 Ultimately, these bins are metal, holding acidic soil and getting dings from forking over, so they will eventually rust and need to be recycled.
-Great value though: at $399 over 25 years, they cost less than $2 a month, way less than Netflix plus you are making your own soil amendment!
+Great value though: at $629 over 25 years, they cost less than $3 a month, way less than Netflix plus you are making your own soil amendment!

 Speedibins are designed to keep out rats and other vermin but rats can chew through plastic.
 Rats are one of the main reasons people won't compost at home.
 We have removed that obstacle by making a composter out of metal.
 No gaps are more than 1/4 inch so even mice can't chew in.
 Our goal is to make backyard composting as easy and safe as possible.

 What type of maintenance is involved to keep my Speedibin looking great and lasting for years?

 Clean occasionally with warm soapy water and touch up any scratches with rust-proof paint.
 Make sure the ground where the Speedibin is placed remains level with good drainage.

 How do I replace the bottom screen?

 You can easily replace it with 1/4 inch mesh hardware cloth from a hardware store.
 It should cost about $5.
 The screen is 27.5 x 30.5 inches (70 x 77 cm).
 Hardware cloth is usually sold in 36 inch rolls so you can simply bend the edges to fit the bottom snugly.